felixmarinho/youtube-clone-by-hand/README.md

 # Youtube Clone

-In order to pratice with HTML and CSS I build this You Tube Clone based on the Super Simple Dev full HTML & CSS Course.
+To pratice HTML and CSS I build this responsive You Tube Clone based on the Super Simple Dev full HTML & CSS Course.

 HTML and CSS only with features like: